 Why do I need an AROC

 Need?
 Well that will depend on what type of operations you plan on doing with your drone.
 In certain circumstances it will be a requirement.
-If you hold a Remote Pilot’s Licence (or Controller’s Certificate) then we would recommend you gain AROC certification and utilise the very powerful tool that is an Airband radio.
+If you hold a Remote Pilot’s Licence (or Controller’s Certificate) then we would recommend you obtain AROC certification and utilise the very powerful tool that is an airband radio.

 If I get an AROC, does that cover everyone in my business?

 No!
-Each individual that wants to use an Air Radio MUST be a current holder of an AROC.
+Each individual that wants to use an airband radio MUST be a current holder of an AROC.

 I fly Sub2kg (Excluded RPA) do I need an AROC?

 Well no, you don’t “need” an AROC.
-That said sitting our AROC course will certainly teach you a bunch of good information with regards to how aircraft communicate, where they are likely to be, how they approach and depart airfields, and in the event that you need to talk to one, the knowledge on how to use the correct language and terminology on the radio.
+That said, sitting our AROC course will certainly teach you a variety of valuable information with regards to how aircraft communicate, where they are likely to be, how they approach and depart airfields, and in the event that you need to talk to one, the knowledge on how to use the correct language and terminology on the radio.

 What is an ELP and why do I need it?

 ELP is short for English Language Proficiency.
 In order to obtain an AROC in Australia, you must show that you are proficient in speaking and understanding the English language.
 There are a couple of ways this can be done.
 If you can provide proof of secondary education in Australia (High School Certificate, for example) then that will qualify you to show proficiency.
 If not, our Chief Instructor, John, can give you an English Language Assessment and make a determination to CASA that you are proficient enough to qualify.

 We run our AROC training on the Wednesday afternoon within our RPAS course.
 Generally we are looking at around two to three hours from start to finish.
 If you have been told AROC will take you half an hour, then you are going to miss vital information.